wimblerobotics/roboclaw_studio/README.md

 - Based on the original RoboClaw Arduino library
 - Uses PyQt6 for cross-platform GUI framework
 - Implements established PID tuning algorithms from control theory literature

+## Notes on Protocol Compliance

+The application uses a manual-compliant packet protocol implementation (`roboclaw_protocol.py`).
+All write commands require and validate the 0xFF ACK and use CRC16-IBM (poly 0x1021).
+Version retrieval uses a dual-strategy compatible with firmware variations.
+No legacy no-CRC fallbacks are used.

+## Connection Defaults

+USB CDC devices typically enumerate as `/dev/ttyACM0` and operate reliably at 115200 baud.
+The GUI defaults to 115200 when an ACM port is detected; for classic TTL serial adapters, you may select alternative baud rates.